noviceprogrammer2/odin-recipes/README.md

 Skills this project tests.

-Ability to work with an index page in html
+1) Ability to work with an index page in html.
-Creating Links to other recipes in html
+2) Creating Links to other recipes in html.
-Embedding images, testing various headings, lists, and general page formating
+3) Embedding images, testing various headings, lists, and general page formating.